Making Context Assessment Manageable: How to Slice and Dice Context in Different Ways

 8-min read

-Whenever we face huge implementation challenges, we often realise that these challenges are related to context.
+Whenever we face huge implementation challenges, we often realize that these challenges are related to context.
 So what is context?
 Context is big and hard to unpack.
 That's because anything that relates to something happening in a larger setting or system can be a contextual factor.
 Also, we know that context is different depending on where you live and work and what kinds of systems you reside in.
 So certain contextual factors might have more importance in some settings and systems versus others.

 This is what makes assessing context so complex.
 At TCI, whenever we talk to people about context we often get many questions about how to make sense of context and what the best frameworks/tools are to assess context.